xactuary/PyPoll-Python-Challenge/README.md

 >In order to calculate the breakdown of votes by county, a dictionary and list are created to keep county names as the key and accumulated votes by county as the value:

 ![](https://github.com/xactuary/PyPoll-Python-Challenge/blob/master/Resources/county%20code%201.PNG)
- >Next while still in the `for` loop looking at all the records, when a new county name is encountered it is `append`ed to the the list
+ >Next while still in the `for` loop looking at all the records, when a new county name is encountered it is `append`ed to the list

  ![](https://github.com/xactuary/PyPoll-Python-Challenge/blob/master/Resources/county%20code%202.PNG)